 The Connections menu exposes options that allow for granular control over proxy settings and remote connection.

-The Fiddler listens on port option defines the port that Fiddler Everywhere uses to listen for web traffic.
-The default port used by the Fiddler Everywhere client is 8866.
+- Fiddler listens on port—Defines the port that Fiddler Everywhere uses to listen for web traffic.
+The default port is 8866.

-The Act as a system proxy on startup option controls whether Fiddler Everywhere will be registered as the system proxy during startup.
+- Act as a system proxy on startup—Controls whether Fiddler Everywhere will be registered as the system proxy during startup.
 Some browsers and many applications use the system proxy by default and are notified when it changes.

-The Allow remote computers to connect option controls whether inbound connections to Fiddler Everywhere are allowed.
+- Allow remote computers to connect—Controls whether inbound connections to Fiddler Everywhere are allowed.
 Enable this option to capture traffic from remote devices.

-The Bypass Fiddler for URLs that starts with: option allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
-One common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
+- Bypass Fiddler for URLs that starts with:—Allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
+A common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
 You can separate the individual addresses with a comma, semicolon, new line, or white space.
-The option will set the bypass list in the related OS settings (for example, on Windows 10, that will be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses...).
+The option will set the bypass list in the related OS settings—for example, on Windows 10, that will be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses....